-Note that the word order patterns found in Vedic, as discussed by Viti (2020), are the word order patterns characteristic of a T3 grammar.
+Note that the word order patterns found in Vedic, as discussed by Viti (2020), and in other ancient IE-languages, are the word order patterns of a T3 grammar.
 Information structuring takes a free ride, captures and partitions the word order freedom of T3 clause structures (Haider 2020) but does not enforce word order variation by itself.
 English is a good example for a language with rigid word order that resist any loosening of it by information structuring.

 Having removed the SOV prejudice from ancient IE-languages, we are in a position to sketch a more plausible scenario for the changes that happened after the Proto-Romance and Proto-Germanic times and led to the present day grammars.
-The starting point in both cases - varieties of Vulgar Latin for Romance and Old Germanic varieties in the case of Germanic language - were T3 grammars.
+The starting point in both cases - varieties of Vulgar Latin for Romance and Old Germanic varieties in the case of North- and West-Germanic languages - have been T3 grammars.
 The present state of affairs is the following.
-Presently, all Romance languages are [S[VO]] languages; all Germanic languages are V2-languages and have split into an
+Presently, all Romance languages are [S[VO]] languages; all Germanic languages are V2-languages and have split into an [S[VO]] group (North Germanic) and an SOV group (continental West Germanic and Afrikaans).